 West Ridge Track

-It seems not many people know the existence of this fantastic trail that starts on William Street in West End and finishes half way up the hill, just opposite the end of the Erythrina Track.
-It has a rocky and relatively steep, but steady, start (watch out if you are coming back this way as it does get slippery and muddy at times), then it flattens out onto the ridgeline where there are stunning views of The Strand and Magnetic Island one way and Mount Stuart the other - 360 degrees of bliss.
-The track is easier after this, still climbing, but quite gradually, and with the help of stairs in some sections.
-The ebst part of this track is the jaw-dropping 360 degree views!
+It seems not many people know the existence of this fantastic 1 km trail that starts on William Street, West End and finishes half way up the hill, just opposite the end of the Erythrina Track.
+It has a rocky and relatively steep, but steady, start, then it flattens out onto the ridgeline where there are stunning views of The Strand and Magnetic Island one way and Mount Stuart the other - 360 degrees of bliss.
+The track becomes a little easier, although still climbing, but quite gradually, and with the help of stairs in some sections.
+The best part of this track is the jaw-dropping views!
+Be aware that this track is slippery and becomes muddy at times, especially if you are going down this way.

 Also known as "Suicide" and "Heartbreak", this unmarked trail takes you around the back of the summit to join the Radar Hill short walk.
 With two descent climbs - the last being the most significant - this trail is very steep and challenging (both physically and in terms of the unstable terrain) and is not for the faint-hearted.
 There are some amazing views when you pause after the first climb that look out to Magnetic Island and back over the suburbs of Townsville, out to the ranges.
 You will find it opposite the top of the Ironbark Track and it's a great way to end that walk with a bang.
 Alternatively, turn left and it eventually connects with the Erythrina Track.
 (P.S: You may encounter a bike heading downhill on the rare occasion, so keep your eyes and ears open while you're puffing).